-out of sequence play validated after limit of claims 48.4.4.

-out of sequence play when time expires 61.1.4.

-out of sequence play, how play continues 48.4.3.

-partner may advise and assist striker 48.2.

-partner may move, pick up or stop ball not relevant to a stroke 48.3.2.

-partner may not guide striker when stroke is played 48.2.

-player who plays after long-limit interference redressed 48.6.1.

-player who plays after other interference remedied 48.6.2.

-player who replays stroke following an error 48.5.

-player who starts next turn after turnending error 48.5.

-Doubles play, ordinary

-both players not required to be present to start game 45.1.

-either player may play if turn restarted after being misled 45.5. faults committed by striker's partner format 45.1.

-limit of claims for striker invalidly scoring point for partner's ball 45.4.

-modification of terms to reference partner 45.3.1.

-partner may advise and assist striker 45.2.

-partner may move, pick up or stop ball not relevant to a stroke 45.3.2.

-partner may not guide striker when stroke is played 45.2.

-player may declare partner to have played stroke 45.2.

-restriction on player arriving late joining play 45.1.

-striker may not score point for partner's ball by striking it 25.5.2.

-striker may not score point for partner's ball by striking it 45.4.

-Error

-discovery after limit of claims 25.5.1.

-may not deliberately be committed 25.1.

-striker's obligation to declare 25.2. when discovery occurs Glossary.

-Error, rectification of definition Glossary.

-Errors and/or interferences, multiple determination of precedence 24.3.

-earlier error discovered while interference being redressed 24.4.

-remedy 24.3.

-summary of times of occurrence 24.2.

-treatment of 24.1.

-when fault must be dealt with 24.3.3.

-Expedition in play

-dealing with time wasting 63.5.1. excessive discussion in doubles subject to penalty 56.3.

-obligations on players 56.1.

-protracted checking for wiring considered time wasting 56.4.

-striker obliged to indicate promptly intentions about taking a bisque 56.2.

-when action may be taken for time wasting 56.1.

-Failing to play lifted ball from baulk-line how play continues 28.7.2. limit of claims 28.7.3.
+out of sequence play validated after limit of claims 48.4.4. out of sequence play when time expires 61.1.4. out of sequence play, how play continues 48.4.3. partner may advise and assist striker 48.2. partner may move, pick up or stop ball not relevant to a stroke 48.3.2. partner may not guide striker when stroke is played 48.2. player who plays after long-limit interference redressed 48.6.1. player who plays after other interference remedied 48.6.2. player who replays stroke following an error 48.5. player who starts next turn after turnending error 48.5.
+Doubles play, ordinary both players not required to be present to start game 45.1. either player may play if turn restarted after being misled 45.5. faults committed by striker's partner 45.3.2. format 45.1. limit of claims for striker invalidly scoring point for partner's ball 45.4. modification of terms to reference partner 45.3.1. partner may advise and assist striker 45.2. partner may move, pick up or stop ball not relevant to a stroke 45.3.2. partner may not guide striker when stroke is played 45.2. player may declare partner to have played stroke 45.2. restriction on player arriving late joining play 45.1. striker may not score point for partner's ball by striking it 25.5.2. striker may not score point for partner's ball by striking it 45.4.
+Error definition Glossary.

+discovery after limit of claims 25.5.1. may not deliberately be committed 25.1. striker's obligation to declare 25.2. when discovery occurs Glossary.
+Error. rectification of definition Glossary.
+Errors and/or interferences, multiple determination of precedence 24.3. earlier error discovered while interference being redressed 24.4. remedy 24.3. summary of times of occurrence 24.2. treatment of 24.1. when fault must be dealt with 24.3.3.
+Expedition in play dealing with time wasting 63.5.1. excessive discussion in doubles subject to penalty 56.3. obligations on players 56.1. protracted checking for wiring considered time wasting 56.4. striker obliged to indicate promptly intentions about taking a bisque 56.2. when action may be taken for time wasting 56.1.
+Failing to play lifted ball from baulk-line how play continues 28.7.2. limit of claims 28.7.3. remedy 28.7.1.
 Failing to take croquet when required how play continues 28.6.2. limit of claims 28.6.3. remedy 28.6.1.

-Faults

-actions by striker's partner in doubles that constitute faults 29.5.
+Faults actions by striker's partner in doubles that constitute faults 29.5. actions by striker's partner in doubles that constitute faults 45.3.2. actions by striker's partner in doubles that constitute faults 48.3.2. contacting ball more than once in singleball stroke 29.1.6.2. damaging court with mallet 29.1.14. exemption for multiple contacts or maintenance of contact with striker's ball 29.2.4. exemption for multiple contacts, when not applicable 29.2.4.